-Safe and effective reproductive health and family planning services to prevent unintended pregnancies and perinatal transmission of HIV are an essential component of care for women with HIV of childbearing age.
-These women should receive ongoing counseling on reproductive issues.
-Regardless of hormonal contraceptive use, women with HIV should be advised to consistently use condoms (male or female) during sex and adhere to an HIV regimen that effectively maintains viral suppression.
-Both strategies are crucial to prevent transmission of HIV to uninfected partners and to protect against infection with other STIs.
-The following are some considerations when hormonal contraceptives are used.
+Safe and effective reproductive health and family planning services to prevent unplanned pregnancies and perinatal transmission of HIV are an essential component of care for individuals with HIV of childbearing age.
+These individuals should receive ongoing counseling on reproductive issues.
+Regardless of hormonal contraceptive use, individuals with HIV should be advised to consistently use condoms (male or female) during sex and adhere to an HIV regimen that effectively maintains viral suppression.
+Both strategies are crucial to prevent transmission of HIV to partners without HIV and to protect against infection with other STIs.
+The following sections describe some factors to consider when hormonal contraceptives are used.